AgainPsychoX/Stellaris-Save-API/README.md

 #### Other

+- Since 3.3 or 3.4 names of almost all objects can use variables and stuff.
+Need to refactor all 'name' getters/setters.
+Maybe create `NameHandle` with all features and conversion to string, and allow setting simply `string`.
+For now, only key part of name is used as name string.
+- allow direct save input/output to/from unpacked state?
+- game data handles/structures could be useful (like `ComponentTemplate`).
+- optimize game save? (remove empty/none values, remove unused designs?, ...),
 - bird script (creating bird out of systems and hyperlanes between them),
 - fleet analysis tool (generating map to test fleets designs and compositions),
+- create tests, especially to detect save structure changes to allow smoother updates in future.
+- try using [Deno](https://deno.land/manual@v1.23.2/node) for even easier execution,
+- find a pattern for commander.js to use with multiple loggers or for filtering logs